TomasConti02/DigitalSystems/CommonProject/simd/README.md

 To have more flexibility, we use the Fast Fourier Transform to have the audio in two arrays that represent complex numbers: the first array with the real part and the second with the imaginary part.
 This simplifies the operations needed to process audio.
 Each array is divided into N slices (N as the number of equalizer bands, in our case is three: low freq., mid and high), every value of the slice is multiplied by a gain that increases or decreases the volume of that specific band.

+### Libraries ###
+The choice of libsndfile and FFTW3 libraries for the equalizer project is based on their reliability, performance, and ease of integration.
+Libsndfile is a widely used library for reading and writing audio files in various formats, ensuring robust handling of input and output data without the need for complex file format parsing.
+Its support for high-quality audio standards makes it ideal for applications requiring precision.
+FFTW3 (Fastest Fourier Transform in the West) was selected for its efficiency in performing discrete Fourier transforms (DFTs), a critical operation for frequency domain analysis and manipulation in the equalizer.
+The library is highly optimized, offering exceptional speed and flexibility for both real and complex input data.
+Together, these libraries streamline the development process, enabling the focus to remain on implementing and fine-tuning the equalization algorithm.

 ## FFT version ##
 First, the pattern of the "naive" equalizer in C++ is something like this:
 ```